sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     >**Note**: It is possible to run the UI tests using either [Xamarin Test Cloud](https://xamarin.com/test-cloud) or [Perfecto Mobile](http://www.perfectomobile.com/).
     These services allow you to run the tests against a myriad of devices, recording results of runs against each device.
 If you click **Add new task** and browse to the **Test** tasks, you will see a `Xamarin Test Cloud` task.
-You can instal the Perfecto task to your account through the
+You can install the Perfecto task to your account through the
     [VSTS Marketplace](https://Marketplace.visualstudio.com/).
 For this lab, you will not run tests against either Xamarin Test Cloud or Perfecto, but it is possible to do so.